 - Many of us have been on rounds of antibiotics or prescription medications that destroy the healthy balance of gut flora (A.K.A. our gut microbiome)4 5.
 This can lead to conditions like leaky gut or small intestine bacterial overgrowth (SIBO), increasing the likelihood of food sensitivities.

 Most of us find ourselves sitting on what I like to call Pain Island.
 Here we feel unwell, confused, & are simply going through the motions.
 I was there for the greater part of my life.

 I had odd symptoms; like a constant itchiness under my skin, especially over my belly button and abdomen area.
 I was bloating so bad after eating that I seriously looked pregnant.
 My periods were so out of whack that in my late 20s I was experiencing symptoms of menopause, like hot flashes and night sweats.
 On top of it all I was so chronically fatigued it became next to impossible for me to even get out of bed.
-If this sounds like you, please come to my free masterclass.

 I went to multiple practitioners to find out what was wrong.
 Many of them instructed me to remove the most common allergens from my diet like dairy and wheat (A.K.A. gluten), and put me on a “superfood diet”.
 I was so thankful because I thought it was finally going to be the solution that would stop my suffering.

 So there I was, consuming broccoli, almonds & kale — all of the “good stuff” — for months, yet I was still feeling horribly off and wrong.

 The practitioners would tell me,